Minnesota Wildflowers

 Plant height:1 to 4 feet

-County distribution (click map to enlarge):Minnesota county distribution map
+MN county distribution (click map to enlarge):Minnesota county distribution map

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

-Flower: 3-petals raceme whorled
+Flower: Flower shape: 3-petals Cluster type: raceme Cluster type: whorled

-[photo of male flowers] Male flowers have a group of golden yellow stamens in the center.
-At the base of the whorl are 2 or 3 papery bracts that are shorter than the flower stalks.
-One plant has 1 or more spikes, with 3 to 9 whorls of flowers on each.
-The spike may be taller or shorter than the basal leaves.
+[photo of bracts] At the base of the whorl are 2 or 3 boat-shaped bracts that are 1/8 to 1/3 inch long and typically less than half as long as the flower stalks.
+The bracts shrivel up quickly, the brown, papery remains persisting through fruiting.
+A plant has 1 or more flowering stem, each with 3 to 9 whorls of flowers.
+The flowering stem may be taller or shorter than the basal leaves.

 [photo of leaves] A rosette of basal leaves surrounds the flowering stems.
-Leaves are toothless, hairless and arrowhead shaped with the lower lobes at least half as long as, and usually up to a little longer than, the remainder of the blade.
+Leaves are toothless, hairless and arrowhead shaped with the basal lobes at least half as long as, and usually up to a little longer than, the remainder of the blade.
 Leaves are up to 16 inches long but are usually about half that.
-The width is highly variable.
-In shallow water or drier soil conditions leaves are broad; they are narrow when the plant is submerged in deeper water (see more photos below).
-The leaf stalk is up to 2 feet long.

 [photo of fruit] Fruit is a head of beaked seeds, that eventually turns dark brown.
+The beak projects horizontally from the top of the seed.

 Notes: